-A retrospective study of outcomes in 492 patients with polyposis found that age at polyposis onset and years of survival differed significantly by genotype, although age of onset of colorectal cancer did not.
+A retrospective study of outcomes in 492 patients with polyposis found that the age at polyposis onset and years of survival differed significantly by genotype, although the age of onset of colorectal cancer did not.
 Patients with a mutation in APC 0-178 or 312-412 developed polyposis later and survived longer, whereas patients with mutations in APC 1249-1549 developed polyposis earlier and did not survive as long.

 Estimates vary from 1 case in 6,850 persons to 1 case in 31,250 persons.

 FAP has been described in all races, and males and females are equally affected (1:1).

 The average age of onset of polyposis in FAP is 16 years, whereas the average age of onset for colorectal cancer is 39 years.

 The average age of onset for polyps in AAPC is 36 years, and the average age of onset for cancer in AAPC is 54 years.
 These patients have fewer polyps (approximately 30 polyps) compared to patients with FAP.